jumeii/mycardanoutil/README.md

 # mycardanoutil

-THIS PROJECT IS CURRENTLY A PLAYGROUND FOR LEARNING HASKELL.
+**bold THIS PROJECT IS CURRENTLY A PLAYGROUND FOR LEARNING HASKELL. text**

+---

  Description - Utility for checking ada and asset balances of an address